 So how exactly is the vaginal microbiome related to urinary tract infections?
 Why do UTIs happen more than once, and what can you do to stop them from recurring?
 We answer everything you need to know about urinary tract infections and their relationship to the microbiome below.

-A urinary tract infection is an infection that occurs in any part of the urinary system, including the urethra, bladder, ureters, and kidneys.
-Most UTIs are lower urinary tract infections, affecting the bladder and urethra.
+A UTI is an infection that occurs in any part of the urinary system, including the urethra, bladder, ureters, and kidneys.
+Most UTIs are lower urinary tract infections, meaning they affect the bladder (cystitis) and urethra, rather than the kidneys.
+They’re typically caused by bacteria — most often E. coli — entering the urinary tract and multiplying.

 UTI symptoms often include: